beovideskevin/dollarlib/README.md

 ## TO DO

-- [ ] Add cli examples
-- [ ] Check application examples for api requests and url arguments
-- [ ] Update migrations.sql file for the examples, remove tables that you don't need anymore
 - [ ] Git and clone it in the server, then in the server update for all the websites, stop using ftp to sync